DantezMine/8bit-CPU-Minecraft/README.md

 5. The binary file should appear in the same "Programs" folder with the ".bin" suffix

-LOADING A PROGRAM INTO MEMORY FROM A BINARY FILE:
+LOADING A PROGRAM INTO MEMORY FROM A BINARY FILE:<br />
-Note: The current version is not very user-friendly and requires editing the code to change the file name
+Note: The current version is not very user-friendly and requires editing the code to change the file name<br />
-Note: This program requires the python module "mcschematic" and python version 3.9.7, any other versions may not work
+Note: This program requires the python module "mcschematic" and python version 3.9.7, any other versions may not work<br />
-Note: To use the generated schematics, the mod "Litematica" (Video Guide: https://www.youtube.com/watch?v=KFzyNtyN8qI) is required
+Note: To use the generated schematics, the mod "Litematica" (Video Guide: https://www.youtube.com/watch?v=KFzyNtyN8qI) is required<br />
 1. Verify that the binary file is in the folder called "Programs" in the same directory as the "assembler.py" file
 2. Open the "BinarySchem.py" file in any text editor
 3. Locate the variable "title" and change its value to the name of the target file, without the suffix ".bin"